-Certain groups of creditors were excluded from the crystallisation provisions of the Amending Scheme and are able to continue bringing claims against the Group in the normal course of business until 31 December 2035, for creditors eligible to claim in respect of the Post Bar Date Provision and the Post Bar Date Individual Provision, and until the Scheme terminates for Opt Out Qualifying ILU Policyholders, which could be as late as 2060 when it is estimated that final claims will have materialised.
+Certain groups of creditors were excluded from the crystallisation provisions of the Amending Scheme and are able to continue bringing claims against the Group in the normal course of business until 31 December 2035, for creditors eligible to claim in respect of the Post Bar Date Provision and the Post Bar Date Individual Provision, and until the Scheme terminates for Opt Out Qualifying ILU Policyholders, which, absent the Final Scheme, could be as late as 2060 when it is estimated that final claims will have materialised.
+The proposed Final Scheme seeks to apply a crystallisation mechanism to the claims of Opt Out Qualifying ILU Policyholders that would not otherwise be notified until after 31 December 2035.